-- The Governor must propose a balanced budget for the upcoming fiscal year on or before January 10. - Estimated revenues (as determined by the Governor) must meet or exceed the Governor's proposed spending. - The Legislature must pass a balanced budget by midnight on June 15. - Estimated General Fund revenues (as determined by the Legislature) must meet or exceed General Fund spending.
+- The Governor must propose a budget for the upcoming fiscal year on or before January 10. - The budget must be balanced: Estimated revenues (as determined by the Governor) must meet or exceed the Governor's proposed spending. - The Legislature must pass a budget bill for the upcoming fiscal year by midnight on June 15. - The budget bill must be balanced: Estimated General Fund revenues (as determined by the Legislature) must meet or exceed General Fund spending.